 Many times there is simply not enough insurance coverage to fully compensate the Plaintiff or even to pay the costs of necessary medical care.
 If the client is currently eligible for government benefits, such as Medicaid, which will pay for medications, care should be taken to preserve the client’s eligibility for those benefits.
 A Supplemental Care Trust as authorized by 42 U.S.C. §1369p should be considered in these situations.

 As more and more research is conducted our understanding of how trauma affects the brain will continue to expand.
-Research over the past thirty years has led to the development of many new psychotropic drugs which have proven useful in the treatment of the cognitive, behavioral and physical sequelae of traumatic brain injury.
+Research over the past thirty years has led to the development of many new psychotropic drugs that have proven useful in the treatment of the cognitive, behavioral and physical sequelae of traumatic brain injury.
 This trend is likely to continue and even accelerate in the future.
-It is important that the trial attorney representing those individuals with acquired brain injury have a basic understanding of how those medications affect their client, and the financial costs of the long term pharmacologic management of the brain injured individual.
+It is important that the trial attorney representing those individuals with acquired brain injury have a basic understanding of how those medications affect their client and the financial costs of the long term pharmacologic management of the brain-injured individual.